vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 * Every breakout is automatically recorded in VisionStream
 * Show Recordings feature allows admins the ability to see all recordings for any Event
     - Recordings are output both as HLS and MP4 format
-      - Recordings can be viewed once a breakout has completed
+      - Recordings can be viewed once a breakout has been completed
       - Recordings can be downloaded and saved by stream viewers

 ---

 ### <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/gauge-high.svg" width="20" height="20"> Show Usage

-* A Usage profile is generated after every breakout has completed
+* A Usage profile is generated after every breakout has been completed
 * Show Usage feature allows the admin user the ability to see the cumulative usage of each breakout
 * Usage is delivered in two categories
   - Usage